 Ready to start preparing for your service trip to Eswatini?
 Below you will find some of the most frequently asked questions trip participants have before their mission trip.
 If you have additional questions about your trip, please contact our Guest Relations Assistant.

 Looking for more information on upcoming trips?
-Learn more about our July 2023 or November 2023 mission trips.
+Learn more about our July 2024 mission trip!

 There are many unique ways to ask others to help financially support your trip.
 Mailing support letters, selling T-shirts, garage sales, hosting dinner parties, etc. Feel free to reach out to us, as we are here to help guide you with advice and best practices of others.
 Please note that Canada Revenue Agency (CRA) does not permit issuance of official tax receipts for payments made toward service trips.
 This will need to be communicated to anyone who financially supports your trip.